- InCommon Steering Committee

 - eduroam Advisory Committee (eAC)

-InCommon seeks enthusiastic volunteers to serve on its advisory committees.
-We invite your nominations for membership, including self-nominations.
-The window for nominations closes on Friday, Oct.
-13, 2023, and new terms start in January 2024.
+The window for nominations to serve on InCommon’s advisory committees closed on Friday, October 13, 2023, and new terms start in January 2024.

 Serving on InCommon committees is an excellent way to contribute to the community, broaden your professional network, and hone leadership skills.
-It’s easy to submit a nomination for yourself or a colleague.
-Submit a nomination.
+Nominations will be open again in August 2024.

 Terms of service range from 1–3 years.